FreshPorts/host-init/README.md

         sudo jexec mx-ingress04 chmod 440 /usr/local/etc/ssl/${MXINGRESS_CERTNAME}.key
         sudo jexec mx-ingress04 chown root:www /usr/local/etc/ssl/${MXINGRESS_CERTNAME}.key

         # copy the cert key into that file
         sudo jexec mx-ingress04 sudoedit /usr/local/etc/ssl/${MXINGRESS_CERTNAME}.key

-        # pull in the cert for that key above
-        sudo jexec -U anvil mx-ingress04 /usr/local/bin/cert-puller

 1. With the required packages installed, try fetching certs etc:

+        # This will configure cert-puller.conf, run `cert-puller -s` to get
+        # the sudo permissions, and run `cert-puller`
         sudo ./06-install-local-files.sh

+1. With the certs downloaded and installed, we can do the final configurations.

+        ansible-playbook freshports-configuration-ingress.yml --limit=aws-1.freshports-ingress01

+        ansible-playbook freshports-configuration-website.yml --limit=aws-1.freshports-nginx01

 1. Now that the jails have been configured, we can mount all the filesystems

         sudo service jail stop

+        sudoedit /etc/jail.conf
-        # sudoedit /etc/jail.conf and uncomment things which say AFTER CONFIG
+        # uncomment things which say AFTER CONFIG

+1. Mount the previously unmounted filesystems
         # this will mount the repos dir
         # populate the repos:
         #